 A proposed job promotion sounds terrific, but comes with a caveat: Accepting your employer’s offer means moving cross-country to the opposite coast.

 You’ll want to ensure from the get-go this transfer truly benefits you and your family.
 Never relocated a significant distance for a job?
 Get on the right foot moving forward by knowing what an employer relocation package should include.
-Even if you’ve previously relocated, it pays to brush up on your options.
+Even if you’ve previously relocated for a job, it pays to brush up on your options.

 Maybe an employer currently has packages in place for out-of-state promotions.
 Or, the company might be staking out new territory due to a recent out-of-state expansion.
 Either way, don’t be surprised to find yourself negotiating over what’s included in your long-distance job moving situation.
 Communicate to your employer what this undertaking will cost you in time and dollars.
 These guidelines hold true whether you’re accepting a promotion or another company is recruiting you.

-Moving out of state isn’t a snap decision, but if you decide to go forward, National Van Lines can reduce the stress of your interstate move.
+Moving out of state for work isn’t a snap decision, but if you decide to go forward, National Van Lines can reduce the stress of your interstate move.
 Remember: We make moving easy.